Nov 23, 2024

 The philosophy and procedure for Advanced Standing Examinations are spelled out in the current catalog.
 Points that faculty need to be aware of include the following:

-• The forms with all necessary instructions for requesting an Advanced Standing Examinations for workforce education courses are available in the Office of the Vice President for Workforce Solutions; examinations for academic courses are available in the office of the Vice Preisdent of Academic Affairs.
+• The forms with all necessary instructions for requesting an Advanced Standing Examinations for workforce education courses are available in the Office of the Vice President for Workforce Solutions; examinations for academic courses are available in the office of the Vice President of Academic Affairs.

-• All divisions are requested to keep the Advanced Standing Examinations for their areas current in the offices of the Vice President of Academic Affairs or the Vice President for Workforce Solutions, as applicable.
+• All divisions are requested to keep the Advanced Standing Examinations for their areas current in the offices of the Vice President for Academic Affairs or the Vice President for Workforce Solutions, as applicable.

 4.10.5 Non-Credit Faculty Loads and Advising Responsibilities